shashikantb/localpulse/home/meghaborase1/app/localpulse/README.md

 **The Solution: Clear Browser Cookies**

 Clear your browser's cookies and site data for `localpulse.in`, then log in again.
 This will create a new, valid cookie signed with the new secret.

+### I see `Error: Failed to find Server Action "..."` in my server logs.

+This error typically happens after you have deployed new code, but your browser is still running an older version of the application.
+The page in your browser is trying to call a server function that has a different ID in the new deployment.

+**The Solution: Hard Refresh Your Browser**

+The solution is to force your browser to load the latest version of the application.
+- On Windows/Linux: Press `Ctrl+Shift+R`.
+- On Mac: Press `Cmd+Shift+R`.

+This will clear the cache for the page and resolve the mismatch.